rhlcds/minimal-all-dark-some-red-conky/README.md

 # minmal-dark-red-conky

+Inspied by crunchbang and the 2000s internet
+Make sure your wallpaper colour matches with conky colour.

 A clean, minimalistic, and functional Conky configuration designed to display essential system information directly on your Linux desktop.
 This setup focuses on readability and a subtle aesthetic, providing key metrics at a glance.

 ## Features